-Alex took a double first in history at Oxford, as well as a postgraduate degree, before converting to law at City University in London.
+Alex Young took a double first in history at Oxford, as well as a postgraduate degree, before converting to law at City University in London.
 He is a Lord Mansfield, Lord Haldane and Hardwicke Scholar of Lincoln’s Inn, and has been a member of 7BR since October 2009, having joined chambers at the end of a successful year’s pupillage.

 During his legal training Alex won first prize in the annual City Criminal Law Essay as well as first prize in the Lincoln’s Inn Crowther Shield advocacy competition.
 A piece of research which Alex undertook during pupillage was explicitly praised by Lord Justice Munby in a reported judgment (Re Ward EWHC 16 (Fam), 1 FLR 1497).